milvus-io/milvus/docs/design_docs/milvus_flush_collections_en.md

     }
     ```
     - `PostExecute`

       `FlushTask` does nothing at this phase, and returns directly

-4. After receiving `Flush` request from `Proxy`, `DataCoord` would call `SealAllSegments` to seal all the growing segments belonging to this `Collection`, and do not allocate new `ID`s for these segments any more.
-After that, `DataCoord` would send response to `Proxy`, which contain all the sealed segment `ID`s.
+4. After receiving a `Flush` request from `Proxy`, `DataCoord` would call `SealAllSegments` to seal all the growing segments belonging to this `Collection`, and will not allocate new `ID`s for these segments any more.
+After that, `DataCoord` would send a response to `Proxy`, which contains all the sealed segment `ID`s.

 5. In `Milvus 2.0`,  `Flush` is an asynchronous operation.
 So when `SDK` receives the response of `Flush`, it only means that the `DataCoord` has sealed these segments.
 There are 2 problems that we have to solve.
     - The sealed segments might still in memory, and have not been written into persistent storage yet.
     - `DataCoord` would no longer allocate new `ID`s for these sealed segments, but how to make sure all the allocated `ID`s have been consumed by `DataNode`.

 6. For the first problem, `SDK` should send `GetSegmentInfo` request to `DataCoord` periodically, until all sealed segments are in state of `Flushed`.
-The `proto` is defined as following.
+The `proto` is defined as follows.
 ```proto
 service DataCoord {
   ...